opensumi/devtools/README.md

 ```
 4. Open DevTools in your app and have fun!

-Things will get easier after we publish the extension to chrome store.
-Stay tuned!
 ## Contributing

 Please read [CONTRIBUTING](./CONTRIBUTING.md) if you are new here or not familiar with the basic rules of Git/GitHub world.